tideflow-io/tideflow-docs/docs/contribute.md

 Please note there is a [code of conduct](/docs/code-of-conduct), please follow it in all your interactions with the project and its community.

+## How can I contribute to Tideflow?

+Add an star on Github for [the main repository](https://github.com/tideflow-io/tideflow), it really helps a lot!

+You can also use Tideflow for your own purposes and report any issue or bug you may found.

+There are some tasks on the backlogs.
+Check https://github.com/tideflow-io/tideflow/issues

+Any ideas, comments and pull requests helps hugely to the project.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before doing a build.